wbradbury1/momentum-factor-equity-strategy/README.md

 - Visualizations: equity curves, turnover, and portfolio stats

 ## Results
-The momentum strategy historically achieved:
+The momentum strategy did not outperform SPY in this period:

-- **Higher risk-adjusted returns** (Sharpe ratio) compared to SPY
-- **Smaller drawdowns** during extended bear markets
-- **Lag in strong bull phases**, consistent with momentum factor behavior
+- **Long-only (top 40)** delivered positive returns, but with **lower CAGR and Sharpe ratio** than SPY and **larger drawdowns**.
+- **Long/short (20/20)** performed poorly, with near-zero returns and severe drawdowns.
+- Overall, results suggest that a simple cross-sectional momentum factor in large-cap US equities is **not competitive** with buy-and-hold SPY.
+- The evidence also indicates that **the short side of momentum adds little or no value** in this setting.

 ### Example Equity Curve
 ![Equity Curve](equity_curve_long_only.png)